Flavoring: In the UK

-The UK follows the above EU legislation which remains in force until 31 December 2020.
-The European Union (Withdrawal) Act 2018 provides that from 1 January 2021, this directly applicable EU legislation will be converted into UK law with minor corrections to enable it to operate effectively as UK law.
-These corrections have been made by Statutory Instrument 2019 No. 860.
+The UK followed the above EU legislation which remained in force until 31 December 2020.
+The European Union (Withdrawal) Act 2018 provided that from 1 January 2021, this directly applicable EU legislation was converted into UK law with minor corrections to enable it to operate effectively as UK law.
+These corrections were made by Statutory Instrument 2019 No. 860.

 The UK Food industry, in collaboration with the flavoring industry, has developed guidance on what to consider when declaring a pictorial representation of a food ingredient on the label of a pre-packed product.

 In the United States

 In the United States, flavorings are regulated in Title 21 of the Code of Federal Regulations.
 They are divided into artificial and natural flavorings.

 In Australia and New Zealand

 In Australia and New Zealand regulation of flavorings is covered by the Australia New Zealand Food Standards Code of November 2000, entered into force in December 2002.

 Natural flavorings are obtained from plant or animal raw materials, by physical, microbiological, or enzymatic processes.
 They can be either used in their natural state or processed for human consumption, but cannot contain any nature-identical or artificial flavoring substances.

 Nature-identical flavorings are obtained by synthesis or isolated through chemical processes, which are chemically and organoleptically identical to flavoring substances naturally present in products intended for human consumption.
 They cannot contain any artificial flavoring substances.

 Artificial flavorings are "flavouring substances not identified in a natural product intended for human consumption, whether or not the product is processed."